-The turnover becomes desirable when an employee who leaves the organization is nearly just an expense.
+The turnover becomes desirable when an employee leaves the organization is nearly just an expense.
 In that case, a replacement could be a better option, paving the way for an efficient employee.

-When a “good” employee, who is productive, efficient, committed, and dedicated, leaves the organization, it is considered as a non-desirable turnover for the company.
+When a ‘good’ employee, who is productive, efficient, committed, and dedicated, leaves the organization, it is considered as a non-desirable turnover for the company.

 However, the type of turnover the organization faces is comparatively irrelevant.
 But then, the turnover by itself or the employee’s absence will definitely take a toll on the organization’s overall productivity.

 Measuring employee turnover gives the organization the data and insights to understand its hiring practices and an opportunity to fill the necessary gaps that the company is unaware of.
-Apart from this, with the measurement of staff turnover, one can easily understand the organization’s workplace culture, policies, compensation practices, and procedures, etc.
+Apart from this, with the measurement of staff turnover, one can easily understand the organization’s workplace culture, policies, policies, compensation practices, procedures, etc.